-Marshall C. Cress, MD, joined Orlando Health Neuroscience and Rehabilitation Institute Neurosurgery Group in 2015.
+Marshall C. Cress, MD, joined Orlando Health Neuroscience Institute in 2015.
 He is a member of the American Association of Neurological Surgeons, the Congress of Neurological Surgeons, and the North American Spine Society.

 Dr. Cress earned his medical degree from the University of Arkansas for Medical Sciences and completed an internship and residency in general surgery at Baylor University Medical Center in Dallas.
 He then completed a residency in neurological surgery at the University of Missouri, followed by a fellowship in endovascular neurosurgery at University at Buffalo Neurosurgery, New York.